nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * When editing a Student's module codes, the existing module codes of the student will be removed i.e adding of module codes is not cumulative.
 * You can remove all the person’s tags by typing t/ without specifying any tags after it.
-* You can remove Person's GitHub Username, Teaching Assistant and Professor's Rating, Professor's Office Hour by typing `git/`, `r/` and `o/` respectively without specifying anything after it.
+* You can remove Person's GitHub Username, Teaching Assistant's and Professor's Rating, Professor's Office Hour, Professor's Specialisation by typing `git/`, `r/`, `o/` or `s/` respectively.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 An error will be thrown if you attempt to edit a field that does not exist for the contact.
 E.g editing year field of a professor contact will throw an error as professor does not have a year field.